gitlabhq/omnibus-gitlab/doc/settings/backups.md

 gitlab_rails['manage_backup_path'] = false
 ```

+WARNING:
-*Warning* If you set this configuration option, it is up to you to create the directory specified in `gitlab_rails['backup_path']` and to set permissions
+If you set this configuration option, it is up to you to create the directory specified in `gitlab_rails['backup_path']` and to set permissions
 which will allow user specified in `user['username']` to have correct access.
 Failing to do so will prevent GitLab from creating the backup archive.